Aashriya11/Patient-Diagnostic-Analysis-Dashboard/README.md

 * Presence of high-risk indicators and admissions suggests the need for continuous monitoring and timely intervention.
 * Symptom tracking reveals recurring issues like fever and fatigue, helping identify patterns in patient health.
 * Blood test results and medical records highlight a mix of normal and abnormal parameters, supporting detailed diagnostic evaluation and personalized treatment planning.

+### Page 4 -Patient Diagnostic Engine

+This page serves as an interactive diagnostic analysis tool that evaluates patient-reported symptoms and clinical indicators to identify the likely fever type and suggest appropriate medications, enabling quick, data-driven healthcare insights.

 ---